shy2net/nodejs-angular-starter/README.md

 The template comes with a ready to go server and client integration, authentication and basic styling.

-## Angular 6
+## Angular 7

-Angular 6 comes with the following features:
+Angular 7 comes with the following features:

 - Bootstrap v4 with header and sticky footer.
 - Built in SSR bundled with the api server.
-- Built in toasty which automatically pops up on HTTP errors obtained from the server API.
+- Built in toasty (ngx-toastr) which automatically pops up on HTTP errors obtained from the server API.
-- Built in ng2-slim-loading bar (Youtube styled) when moving between routes.
+- Built in ngx-loading-bar (Youtube styled) when moving between routes.
 - Built in auth-guard and authentication, saved on session cookie.
 - Built in social authentication (Google and Facebook).

-The code of Angular 6 is stored under the `angular-src` directory.
+The code of Angular 7 is stored under the `angular-src` directory.

 ### Angular services & providers